wingify/readme-central/docs/SDK Reference/gateway-service.md

 1. When using pre-segmentation features based on user location or user agent.
 2. For applications requiring advanced targeting capabilities.
-3. It's mandatory when using any thin-client SDK (e.g., Go and Ruby).
+3. It's mandatory when using any thin-client SDK (e.g., Go).

 ## Architecture and Deployment